intel-retail/automated-self-checkout/docs_src/OVMS/capiYolov5PipelineRun.md

 ## Add New Section To Model Config File for Model Server

-Here is the template config file location: `configs/opencv-ovms/models/2022/config_template.json`, edit the file and append the new model's configuration into the template, such as we've yolov5 model as shown below:
+Here is the template config file location: [`configs/opencv-ovms/models/2022/config_template.json`](https://github.com/intel-retail/automated-self-checkout/blob/main/configs/opencv-ovms/models/2022/config_template.json), edit the file and append the new model's configuration into the template, such as yolov5 model as shown below:
 ```json
     {
       "config": {